BadIdeaFactory/biffud.com/src/pages/fame/media.page.md

 title: Fame

 heading: Bad ideas in the news
-subheading: Read all about it…
+subheading: There's no such thing as bad publicity
 ---